 I got it primarily because of Radu Antonio.
 He has a fitness channel but occasionally makes vlogs.
 His older vlogs were done 100% on the G7X.
 Good story telling + editing + the form factor and ease of use made the G7X a no-brainer purchase.
 You can see an example of his vlogs here.

-// For my own vlog style video (that demonstrates the G7X video quality and sound quality check out this vid on Korea I made.
+For my own vlog style video (that demonstrates the G7X video quality and sound quality) check out this travel video on visiting the DMZ in South Korea I made.

 Now I’m looking to upgrade my setup for a few reasons:

-// 1 – I travel and would like something with a little bit sharper picture quality.
+1 – I travel and would like something with a little bit sharper picture quality.
 The G7x is good, but by no means great.
-I create videos partly for myself so it would be nice to have something a bit higher quality to look back on.
+I create travel videos and talking head videos.
+I need better audio and video.
+The G7X is just not good enough anymore.